WhatsApp: Frequently Asked Questions

 Otherwise, all of the reporting metrics that apply to SMS messages also apply to WhatsApp messages.

-Does Customer.io know if a sender is WhatsApp-approved?
+Does Customer.io know if a Twilio sender is WhatsApp-approved?

-No. Unfortunately, we cannot identify WhatsApp senders separately from your SMS senders.
+No. Unfortunately, if you send WhatsApp messages using Twilio, we cannot identify WhatsApp senders separately from your SMS senders.
 You can only obtain this information from the WhatsApp Senders page in your Twilio console.

-Because Customer.io can’t tell the difference between WhatsApp and standard SMS senders, you may want to note which platform your different sender identities support in Twilio, before you sync sender identities from Twilio to Customer.io.
+Because Customer.io can’t tell the difference WhatsApp and SMS senders, you might want to add “WhatsApp” or “SMS” to your sender names in Twilio before you sync sender identities from Twilio to Customer.io.
+When, when you sync (or re-sync) your sender identities from Twilio to Customer.io, you’ll be able to tell the difference between SMS and WhatsApp senders in Customer.io.

 Do you support Messaging Service SIDs?